Posts about Israel are obviously fraught, so first:

-- the moral question is simple: Palestinian liberation is right & necessary
+- the moral question is simple:

-- the praxis is complicated: antisemitic entryism into the movement for liberation is subtle, pervasive, and unacceptable
+antisemitic entryism into the movement for liberation is subtle, pervasive, and unacceptable

 This should require no explanation.
 I offer one anyway.

-One can call Israel’s current ongoing attack on Gaza genocidal; it is.
+One can call Israel’s attack on Gaza genocidal; it is.
 One can call Kahanists and Likudniks fascists; they are.
 One should not call Zionism fascist because that is offensively false, but that is not wrong in the same weight class as comparing Jews specifically to Nazis.

 The Nazis built murder factories out of pure hatred for us, killing off half of us, and the only thing that stopped them from killing even more of us was reducing their entire society to rubble.
-Comparing us to them cuts deep.
-Making the comparison is doing antisemitism even in a context innocent of any antisemitic intent or sentiments.
-Any point worth making with the comparison is better made another way.
+So comparing us to them cuts deep.
+It does antisemitism, even when innocent of any antisemitic intent or sentiments.

 I have real sympathy for people who are not raging bigots making these mistakes.
 It is unfair that the righteous and currently urgent cause of Palestinian liberation must walk through a minefield where it is genuinely difficult to make sense of what constitutes antisemitism which one must avoid.